danielabar/meblog/src/markdown/rails-kafka-consumer.md

 * Integrates easily with Rails, following [routing](https://karafka.io/docs/Routing/) style conventions.
 * Built in [error handling](https://karafka.io/docs/Dead-Letter-Queue/) and retry logic.
 * Testing utilities that make it easy to write [automated tests](https://karafka.io/docs/Testing/) for consumers and producers.
-* Provides both an open source and pro version if you need even more [advanced features](https://karafka.io/docs/Pro-Features-List/).
+* Provides both an open source and pro version with additional [advanced features](https://karafka.io/docs/Pro-Features-List/).

 To get started with Karafka, add the following to the project's `Gemfile` and then run `bundle install`: